nycmeshnet/meshdb/README.md

 4. In a different shell, outside of VS Code, start the other containers: `docker compose up -d postgres pelias redis` (as below).
 5. Continue on the VS Code terminal (where your project is opened) follow normal developer setup.

+##### Advanced - MinIO for Local Dev
+If you are going to use [minio](https://min.io/) for local S3 bucket emulation (not required for most tasks), also start the minio related containers with `docker compose up -d minio createbuckets`.
+To have your local DB instance use Minio, you will also need to set `S3_ENDPOINT="http://127.0.0.1:9000"` in your `.env` file.

+> [!NOTE]
+> You only need `createbuckets` once.
+It will initialize the bucket that MinIO talks to

 #### Host

 If you are not using a Dev Container, for safety, create a venv